rxsio/firo-docs/docs/Cameras/Docker container.md

 ## Dependencies

 Unfortunately, this container depends on a lot of libraries, which leads to a significant image size, but none of them seem avoidable.

  - `vim` is useful for quickly patching files

  - `git curl` are necessary for downloading rust and gst-plugins-rs

  - `python3-yaml python3-pyudev python3-psutil udev` are necessary for the pipeline python script

  - `build-essential libssl-dev libx264-dev libvpx-dev libopus-dev` are necessary for building gst-plugins-rs

  - `ibnice-dev gstreamer1.0-nice` these aren't mentioned anywhere in the docs and no errors show it is missing, but it is necessary for webrtcsink to function at all

  - `libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev libgstreamer-plugins-good1.0-dev libgstreamer-plugins-bad1.0-dev gstreamer1.0-plugins-base gstreamer1.0-plugins-good gstreamer1.0-plugins-bad gstreamer1.0-plugins-ugly gstreamer1.0-libav` these are basic gstreamer dependencies, maybe some of them could be removed

  - `gstreamer1.0-tools python3-gst-1.0` are necessary for starting pipelines

 Additionally, we might need to add `mesa-va-drivers gstreamer1.0-vaapi va-driver-all` for hardware accelerated video decoding, but currently it doesn't work at all.

 ## Build stages

+1. Install all the dependencies

+2. Install [nvm](https://github.com/nvm-sh/nvm) for the gstwebrtc-api frontend

+3. Install [rustup](https://rustup.rs/) for building gst-plugins-rs

+4. Download gst-plugins-rs

+5. Install dependencies for gstwebrtc-api

+6. Build `webrtc`, `webrtc/signalling` and `rtp` parts of gst-plugins-rs, so we have binaries ready to run

+7. Copy scripts to the container and make them executable

 ## Interfaces